Homemade Sourdough Discard Pasta

 Sourdough Discard Pasta

-• Once the dough feels smooth and your arms are hurting just a bit, wrap the ball of dough completely in plastic wrap and set aside for an hour.
+• Wrap the ball of dough completely in plastic wrap and set aside for an hour.
 At this point you can also refrigerate the dough for up to a couple days.
 If you choose to refrigerate the pasta dough, bring it back to room temperature before proceeding with the recipe.

 • Bring a pot of water to a boil.
 Add salt and drop the pasta in the boiling water.
 If the noodles stick together at all, use tongs or a slotted spoon to gently swirl the pasta around, separating the strands in the water.
 Cook for a little over 1 minute until the pasta is al dente and floats in the water.
 Anything over 2 minutes and the pasta can become mushy, so watch carefully.